denizgencay/BitcoinTicker/README.md

 - Animations

 ## Usage
-- Users should swipte to load their favorite coins after first launch for PoC
+- Users should swipte to load their favorite coins after first launch for PoC.
 - Users can not stay logged in for PoC.
 - Users can logout with closing app for PoC.
 - Users can refresh the detail page with swiping screen.